AMO Other Classes and Methods

 To remove an Assembly object, it has to be dropped by using the Drop method of the Assembly object.
 Removing an Assembly object from the assemblies collection of the database does not drop the assembly, it only prevents you from seeing it in your application until the next time that you run your application.

 COM assemblies might pose a security risk.
-Due to this risk and other considerations, COM assemblies have been deprecated in SQL Server 2008 Analysis Services (SSAS).
+Due to this risk and other considerations, COM assemblies were deprecated in SQL Server 2008 Analysis Services (SSAS).
 COM assemblies might not be supported in future releases.

 Backup and Restore are methods that can be used to create copies of an Analysis Services database and recover the database by using the copy.
 The Backup method belongs to the Database object, and the Restore method belongs to the Server object.